microsoft/IIoT/HOL/IOTHubPiHackathon/AzureFunction/README.md

   - Click on “+ Add” under the "View files" tab.
   - Create a new text file on your laptop.
 Copy the contents of [function.proj](/HOL/IOTHubPiHackathon/AzureFunction/function.proj) to this file.
   - In your function app click on "Upload" to upload this file to your function app.
+This will add the Nuget libraries to your function app.
     ![Upload Function proj](/HOL/IOTHubPiHackathon/images/FunctionUploadProj.PNG)
 1. Now add the main source code that will used within the function
   - Copy the text from [Function.txt](/HOL/IOTHubPiHackathon/AzureFunction/AzureFunction.txt) in the github repo to the "run.csx" file.